arasbm/opios/readme.txt

 Exploring the header files:

-HOPTypes.h
-- basic HOP types

-HOPStack.h
-- Object to be constructed after HOPClient object, pass in all the listener event protocol objects

-HOPProtocols.h
-- Object-C protocols to implement callback event routines

-HOPAccountSubscription.h
+HOPAccount.h
-- Object returned when subscribing to Open Peer account status
+- Object representing Open Peer account.

+HOPCache.h
+- Object used for caching user data.

 HOPCall.h
-- Call object for audio/video calls created with the contact of a conversation thread
+- Object used for placing audio/video calls created with the contact of a conversation thread.

 HOPConctact.h
-- Contact object representing a local or remote peer contact/person
+- Contact object representing a local or remote peer contact/person.

 HOPConversationThread.h
-- Conversation object where contacts are added and text and calls can be performed
+- Conversation object where contacts are added and text and calls can be performed.

+HOPIdentity.h
+- Identity object used for identity login and downloading rolodex contacts.

+HOPIdentityLookup.h
+- Object used to lookup identities of peer contacts to obtain peer contact information.

+HOPIdentityLookupInfo.h
+- Object representing information about the identity URI and date of last update.

+HOPLogger.h
+- Object used for managing core debug logs.

 HOPMediaEngine.h
-- controls for media
+- Object used for media control.

-HOPMedaEngineStatistics.h
+HOPMediaEngineRtpRtcpStatistics.h
-- Object used for gathering RTCP media statistics
+- Object representing media engine stats.

-HOPIdentity.h
-- Identity object used in provisioning, used to map user's identity to open peer contact

-HOPIdentityInfo.h
-- Object representing information about the state of the identity of "self" contact during provisioning

-HOPLookupProfileInfo.h
+HOPMessage.h
-- Object returned after lookup of an identity representing a peer contact for provisioning
+- Object representing sent/received message.

-HOPProvisioingAccount.h
-- Object used to create an account or login to an existing account for provisioned accounts

-HOPProvisioningAccountOAuthIdentityAssociation.h
-– API for associating an OAuth identity to the provisioned account

-HOPAccountPush.h
+HOPModelManager.h
-- Object used for push notifications for offline messages
+- Object used for core data manipulation.

-HOPProvisioningAccountIdentityLookupQuery.h
-- Object used to lookup identities of peer contacts to obtain peer contact information

-HOPProvisioningAccountPeerFileLookupQuery.h
+HOPProtocols.h
+- Object-C protocols to implement callback event routines.

+HOPStack.h
-- Object used to lookup the public peer files to create contact objects for peer contacts
+- Object to be constructed after HOPClient object, pass in all the listener event protocol objects

-HOPProvisioningAccount_ForFutureUse.h
-- Not currently used, this will be the set of APIs that will replace the current provisioning mechanism

-Notes on the future API changes:

-The provisioning API will change to allow for 3rd party identities with any website and federation between websites.
-The new provisioning API is put inside the _ForFutureUse.h header file and has no implementation at this time.
-This API is of high priority.

-The current provisioning API supports email, phone number, LinkedIn and Facebook identity association only.
-The new API will allow any Open Peer oauth login to any Open Peer enabled websites.
+HOPTypes.h
+- Place where are defined most of enums used in SDK

+Contact info:

 Please contact robin@hookflash.com if you have any suggestions to improve the API.
 Please use support@hookflash.com for any bug reports.
 New feature requests should be directed to erik@hookflash.com.